mikelodder7/vsss-rs/README.md

 and stack overflow issues.
 The new traits allow for a single implementation to be used in both modes and allow no-std consumers to use exactly what they need while minimizing code duplication and stack overflows.

+## NOte if upgrading from Version 3

+The `ShareIdentifier` trait has been modified as follows:

+- fn as_bytes(&self) -> &[u8] has been removed and replaced with
+- fn to_repr(&self) -> ByteRepr which returns the byte representation of the identifier

+The following has been added to `ShareIdentifier`

+- type ByteRepr: AsRef<[u8]> + AsMut<[u8]> which is the byte representation of the identifier
+- fn from_repr(repr: ByteRepr) -> Self which creates the identifier from the byte representation

+### Why this change?

+The previous method was not flexible enough to handle different types of identifiers such as u16, u32, u64, etc. because as_bytes returned &[u8] and there was no safe method to convert the byte representation from the identifier when using u16, u32, etc. So the option was to either continue as is but use unsafe code with Statics (not good), or implement a wrapper struct that would handle the conversion but needed to implement the same methods and traits as the primitives would (also not good and results in a lot of boiler plate).

+### Other changes

+Before the `Share` trait was implemented for fixed sizes of 33, 49, and 97.
+Now all sizes from 2-200 are implemented.

 ## Components

 All component traits are implemented for static arrays `[T; N]` and `GenericArray<T, N>` from 2-64 and `Vec<T>` by default.